WallStreetMojo

 • The amount of profit and loss attributable to the shareholders.

-• Transactions made with equity shareholders such as the issue of new shares, the amount of dividend paid, and balance of the reserves and surplus.
+• Transactions made with equity shareholders include the issue of new shares, the amount of dividend paid, and the balance of the reserves and surplus.

 • The corrections made concerning errors made in the past.